blazium-engine/blazium-docs/tutorials/3d/3d_antialiasing.rst

 :ref:`Rendering > Scaling 3D > Mode<class_ProjectSettings_property_rendering/scaling_3d/mode>`
 is set to ``Bilinear`` (the default).
 Since the scale factor is defined per-axis, a scale factor of ``1.5`` will result in 2.25× SSAA while a scale factor of ``2.0`` will result in 4× SSAA.
-Since Godot uses the hardware's own bilinear filtering to perform the downsampling, the result will look crisper at integer scale factors (namely, ``2.0``).
+Since Blazium uses the hardware's own bilinear filtering to perform the downsampling, the result will look crisper at integer scale factors (namely, ``2.0``).